RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

 Covering the group and sort text is really easy.
 You just need selection-mode@2x for it.
 You have to cover the text.
 You will have the same problems as with changing the top part shape, covering information.
 If you make the cover to high it will cover longer song names.
 Just cut it of as shown on the example for reshaping.
-If you also want to replace the text and not just cover it up, just put the new text or icon onto mode-osu-small@2x.
+If you also want to replace the text and not just cover it up, just put the new text or icon onto ``mode-osu-small@2x``.
 The one thing you need to be wary of is that this will break on different languages, because they have longer/shorter words for group/sort.

 Custom selection tabs work the same way basically.
-Just cover the ones that already exist and put your own ones and your own text onto mode-osu-small.
+Just cover the ones that already exist and put your own ones and your own text onto ``mode-osu-small``.
 The main point of this is that you can change the text and box colour with this and use selection-tab styles that normally wouldn't be possible.
 You can just make the actual selection-tab a black/completely transparent box, but don't make it a 1x1 px blank image.
-As I already mentioned previously, the hitbox of selection-tabs are defined by their size.
+As I already mentioned previously, the hitbox of ``selection-tab`` is defined by its size.
 The alignment for where you need to place your selection tabs can be found on the song selection template.

-The search bar works the same way as the other gimmicks, cover up the default and put your own onto mode-osu-small.
-The things you have to look out for is that **Type to search!** is on top of selection-mode, meaning it can't be covered up.
+The search bar works the same way as the other gimmicks, cover up the default and put your own onto ``mode-osu-small``.
+The things you have to look out for is that **Type to search!** is on top of ``selection-mode``, meaning it can't be covered up.
 The other thing is that the box that is normally around the searchbar expands once you type anything in it.
 So make sure that your design is big enough to cover up the extended state of the search bar.

 <details><summary>Image</summary>